kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 ### Istio refactored

-With Kyma 2.1, we improved the Istio component, splitting it into two charts: Istio (previously Istio Configuration) and Istio Resources.
-The Istio component, with the Istio chart, is now solely responsible for pure Istio installation.
-The Istio Resources chart includes Kyma-specific configuration, and it is not a prerequisite for Kyma.
+With Kyma 2.1, we improved the Istio component, splitting it into two charts: `istio` (previously `istio-configuration`) and `istio-resources`.
+The Istio component, with the `istio` chart, is now solely responsible for pure Istio installation.
+The `istio-resources` chart includes Kyma-specific configuration, and it is not a prerequisite for Kyma.